jeniantai/Credit-Approval-Analytics/README.md

 - XGBosst
 - Random Forest

+### Result
+Compare AUC of three models, suggest further refinement for the models.
-3. Build a presentation of the results
-- Presents the results in a client/user-friendly fashion
+Then, build a presentation of explaining the relationship, tradeoffs and results in a client/user-friendly fashion